-Change, conflict and continuity in indigenous legal systems of the Pacific Islands (as well as other parts of the Third World) against the background of colonialism, 'modernisation', and economic underdevelopment.
-Particular nations looked at include Papua New Guinea, Fiii, Vanuatu, the Solomon Islands, New Caledonia, French Polynesia, Western Samoa, Tonga, Kiribati, the Federated States of Micronesia, Belau and the Marshall Islands.
-Topics include: the political status of Pacific Island entities and their constitutional development; theories relating to legal 'development'; the role of law courts and the legal profession in changing society; the nature of traditional society, colonialism, and social and economic change; the nature of customary law and dispute settlement and its integration with imported Western law and legal institutions; changing family law, land law and notions of criminal responsibility; theories of economic underdevelopment; international law problems facing Pacific Island nations; issues of ideology and gender.
+Change, conflict and continuity in indigenous legal systems of the Pacific Islands against the background of colonialism, 'modernisation', and economic underdevelopment.

+Topics include: the political status of Pacific Island entities and their constitutional development; theories relating to legal 'development': the role of law courts and the legal profession in changing society; the nature of traditional society, colonialism, and social and economic change; the nature of customary law and dispute settlement and its integration with imported Western law and legal institutions; changing family law, land law and notions of criminal responsibility; theories of economic underdevelopment; international law problems facing Pacific Island nations; issues of ideology and gender.
 By developing an appreciation of the theoretical and practical problems arising from the attempted imposition, or adoption, of Western legal concepts and institutions in non Western countries, it is hoped that students will develop a more flexible, enquiring and critical attitude towards the legal institutions of their own society.